euphaustus/spa-app/README.md

 and that should start the client & server

 I included the .env file for this submission, specifically because it's meant to be run locally.
 It should work fine, but I included the link to the live deploy as well just in case you need it: https://boisterous-medovik-b28e78.netlify.app/
+NOTE-- I am actively adding my database access to the site, so the active deploy might have a couple issues while I work it out

 Requirements for this submission: